abdrahmansoltan/Learning-Notes/Git/01-Git.md

 ## Git commands Notes

 - moving a file and **renaming** a file are the same thing.
 Because moving a file to a new file path, is a way of renaming it So we're actually going to use "move" as the way to rename it.
-So "git + mv" for short, that's "git + move" and we move the "second_file.txt" to be "secondary_file.txt".
+So "`git mv"` for short, that's "git + move" and we move the "second_file.txt" to be "secondary_file.txt".

 - always make atomic commits
 - **Compare commits** :